databendlabs/databend-docs/docs/sql-reference/14-sql-commands/00-ddl/stream/index.md

 ![Alt text](@site/static/public/img/sql/stream-consume.png)

-### Stream Metadata
+### Table Metadata for Stream

 **A stream does not store any data for a table**.
-After creating a stream for a table, Databend adds the following hidden columns to the table as change tracking metadata.
-These columns are designed to dynamically capture and reflect alterations induced by DML operations.
+After creating a stream for a table, Databend introduces specific hidden metadata columns to the table for change tracking purposes.
+These columns include:

 | Column                | Description                                                                       |
 |-----------------------|-----------------------------------------------------------------------------------|